mparker-landt/Milestone_Project_2/README.md

 <img src="assets/images/readme/gamearea-horizontal.png" alt="drawing" width="200"/>

 * Modals - The modals were made grey to match the colour of generic aspects of the page.
 However the border was made black and yellow to give the characteristic of warning tape and make the pop ups stand out.\
 The modal was split into a header with title and close icon.
-This was seperated from the body with a line divide.
+This was separated from the body with a line divide.
-The main content of the body was contained with the body of the modal, for modals with large amounts of content the body was made scrollable rather than let the pop up increasing in height and potentially affecting the page underneath.
+The main content of the body was contained with the body of the modal, for modals with large amounts of content the body was made scrollable rather than let the pop-up increasing in height and potentially affecting the page underneath.
 The modal also included a footer divided from the body and its content by another line break.
 This was to increase the visual aspect as well as be potentially used in the future for other features.

 ### Future Features
 Although complete as is future features were explored and considered viable.
 These included:
 * More moles could be activated as the score progresses.
 * More characters could be added to the game.
-* Score shown in gameover modal so players can see their final score and restart immedietly.
+* Score shown in game over modal so players can see their final score and restart immediately.
 * Animations for the moles being activated.
-* A tutorial on a new start to the game and/or activated via a seperate button for users to interactively learn about the mole characters and their aspects.
+* A tutorial on a new start to the game and/or activated via a separate button for users to interactively learn about the mole characters and their aspects.

 ## Resources
 ### Technologies